devists/booksDen/README.md

 # booksDen
-BooksDen is Web-based app which showcases list of total books available in th library and other functionalities.
+BooksDen is Web-based app which showcases list of total books available in the library and other functionalities.

 ##Plan
 Features can Be divided as per User __Sudent__ And __Admin__